Fixed-Rate Ending Soon?, Secure your Rate Now

 Author: Pete Mugleston

-Mortgage Advisor, MD
+CeMAP Mortgage Advisor, MD

 Nathan Porter

-Reviewer: Nathan Porter
+Reviewed by: Nathan Porter

 Independent Mortgage Advisor

-Updated: March 15, 2024
+Updated: January 15, 2026

 You may have heard the term equity release, had it suggested to you as an option and want to see if it’s something that would benefit you?
 In short, it allows people over 55 years old to withdraw some of the money tied up in the value of their home without having to move.
 But lenders are particular when it comes to what properties they’ll consider for equity release.

-This guide will explain why, lay out which properties qualify, and explain how to find out if your property fits the criteria.
+This guide will explain why, layout which properties qualify, and explain how to find out if your property fits the criteria.

-A multitude of properties are considered acceptable but, as with most lending, your application will be assessed on a case-by-case basis.
-In general though, you’ll have a higher chance of accessing the money you’re looking for if the property you own is:
+In general, though, you’ll have a higher chance of accessing the money you’re looking for if the property you own is:

 • A house, flat or bungalow made with bricks and mortar;